High-Reynolds-number turbulent boundary layers under adverse pressure gradients. Part 1. Decoupling local and upstream pressure gradient effects: High-Reynolds-number APG TBLs with minimal PG history

-We now investigate the development of high-$\ret$ mild-APG TBLs with minimal PG history—that is, under strictly ZPG conditions upstream of the measurement region (figure~\ref{fig3}b).
-These experiments enable a rigorous evaluation of local APG effects on classical TBL scaling behaviour, isolated from the influence of strong upstream PG perturbations.
+We now investigate the development of high-$\ret$ moderate-APG TBLs with minimal PG histories, i.e. strictly ZPG conditions upstream of the APG development region (figure~\ref{fig3}b).
+These experiments enable a rigorous evaluation of local APG effects on classical TBL scaling behaviours, with a sufficient overlap region and the absence of upstream PG perturbations.
 To this end, mean streamwise velocity profiles with nominally matched $\ret$ but varying $\beta$ are presented in figure~\ref{fig11}(a).
-Additionally, the indicator function, deviation from \eqref{eq:loglaw} ($\up{-}\up_{log}$), and the velocity ratio with respect to the log law ($\up/\up_{log}$, following \citealt{nagib2024method})—are shown in figures~\ref{fig11}(b–d), respectively.
+Additionally, the indicator function, deviations from the log-law ($\up{-}\up_{log}$), and ratios with respect to the log-law ($\up/\up_{log}$ following \citealt{nagib2024method}) are shown in figures~\ref{fig11}(b–d), respectively.
 These measurements correspond to the ZPG, APG1, and APG3 cases at $x = 17.4,\rm(m)$ ($x_2$), with characteristics listed in table~\ref{tab:1}.
 Since all three cases share an identical PG history upstream of $x = 8.5$ m (figure~\ref{fig3}b), and have nominally matched local $\ret$, any differences in the mean velocity profiles or their scaling are attributable solely to the local APG.